Chaos and integrability in SL(2,R)-geometry: Introduction

 The appearance of the satellite knots in the integrable region might be expected in view of Thurston's classification of all knots as hyperbolic, torus or satellite (see e.g. \cite{Adams}), but in our case these are specifically cable knots of trefoil.

-Note that in the case of the principal congruence subgroup $\Gamma_2$, briefly discussed at the end of Section 6, in the integrable limit we have simply the torus knots $K_{p,q}$, which is probably the most natural class of ``integrable" knots.
-Their complements in $S^3$ provide the class of the open 3-folds with $SL(2,\mathbb R)$-geometry and finite volume, which can be explicitly computed, see formula (\ref{Kpq}) below.
+Note that in the case of principal congruence subgroup $\Gamma_2$, briefly discussed at the end of Section 6, we have simply torus knots, which is probably the most natural class of ``integrable'' knots.